4lgar/superoptimizer_LLVM/README.md

 **souper**

 Souper is a superoptimizer for LLVM IR.
 It uses an SMT solver to help identify missing peephole optimizations in LLVM's midend optimizers.

+This repository is included as a submodule in this project.
+You just have to git submodule init / git submodule update ;)

 ```git clone https://github.com/google/souper.git```